5. Test and go live

 • Firefox.
 Press Ctrl+Shift+I (Windows) or Command+Opt+E (macOS).
 This takes you to the Network tool.

 • Safari.
-If necessary, select Safari > Preferences, click Advanced, then enable Show Develop menu in menu bar.
+Select Safari > Preferences, click Advanced, then enable Show Develop menu in menu bar.
 Select Developer > Show Web Inspector and select the Network tab.

 3. Point your browser to the domain you included in your local hosts file.

-5. Review the response headers.
-If you see X-Akamai-Staging: ESSL, you're good.
-If not, go back to 2.
-Point to edge servers and make sure you followed the process correctly.
+5. Review the response headers, and look for X-Akamai-Staging: ESSL.
+If you don't see it, go back to 2.
+Point to edge servers.

 5. You're ready to test